kseggelke918/code_academy_code/Java/notes.md

 * Java is a compiled language
     - Compiling catches mistakes in our code
     - Compilers transform code into an executable class

+* Variables
+    - variable names are case sensitve meaning that myHeight and myheight are 2 different variables.
+    - must start with a valid letter, or a $, or a _
+    - no other sympols or numbers can begin a variable name
+    - one word variable names start with a lowercase letter
+    - variable names with more than one word, the first letter is lowercase while the beginning letter of each subsequent word is capitalized. - camelCase